-An average Klee Klai weighs from 15 to 22 pounds and reaches 15 to 17 inches in height.
+On average, a Klee Klai of the miniature huskies weighs from 15 to 22 pounds and stands 15 to 17 inches tall.

 This type, like many other Husky breeds, originated in Alaska.
 Klee Klais was previously much bigger than what they are now and helped their masters in a variety of ways.